PHANTOM-op/hh/About-Vortex.md

 ## ℹ Testimonials
 **Snoot 🐾**#6209 (239809536012058625)
 > Vortex helped my server being targeted from spammers with its easily configurable anti-spam and anti-mention settings.
 We were able to control trolls rapidly joining with the raidmode protection.
-It was also extremely utilise to take Vortex's anti-invite feature when needed.
+It was also extremely able to utilise to take Vortex's anti-invite feature when needed.